If you think that by studying a Political Sciences degree you will become a politician, you’re not far from the truth!

-A Master's degree in Political Sciences can actually help you hold a seat in Parliament, but it also offers you a wide range of other opportunities when it comes to career options.
+A Master's degrees in Political Sciences can help you hold a seat in Parliament, but it also offers you a wide range of other opportunities when it comes to career options.

 Why choose a Political Sciences degree?